-What is in common to them all?
+So, what is in common with them all?

 What’s next for a little Upwork freelancer?

-A little cog, a lonely Upwork freelancer, showed you what can he do, are you brave enough to follow his trail?
+A little cog, a lonely Upwork freelancer, showed you what can he do.
+Are you brave enough to follow his trail?

 A rough estimation is that by 2027 more than half of Americans will be working from home as freelancers.